-Spotted Lanternfly FAQ
+Spotted Lanternfly FAQs

 The spotted lanternfly is raising more questions than answers, it seems.
 A widely-publicized infestation is sweeping across Lancaster County, causing concerned home and business owners to wonder what kind of action they should take.